 A nicely maintained vehicle will receive a much better price.
 Just don’t pay more to fix the vehicle than you expect to sell it for.

 Be sure to have any service records on hand.

 This is also a good time to check for any recall alerts for your vehicle.
-If there are any defective components that triggered a recall, it could lead to a safety risk.
-Most recalls result in the repair or replacement of a vehicle part at no cost to the consumer.
+If there are any defective components, it could lead to a safety risk.
+Most recalls result in the manufacturer repairing or replacing the vehicle part at no cost to the consumer.